 Most Linux distributions already have Firefox installed from their distribution package manager, and configured as the default browser.
 This article explains other ways to download and install Firefox on a Linux.

-To install Firefox using the package manager, please refer to the documentation of the Linux distribution you're using.
+To install Firefox using your distribution package manager, please refer to your Linux distribution's documentation.

 - Before you install Firefox, make sure that your computer has the required libraries installed.
 Missing libraries will cause Firefox to be inoperable.

-- Extract the contents of the downloaded file:
+3. Extract the contents of the downloaded file by typing:

 tar xjf firefox-*.tar.bz2